rcos/venue/API.md

 Request returns an array of section objects.

-If you add withSectionsEvent, withSectionsCourse, withSectionsInstructors, withSectionsStudents, or withSectionsPendingStudents to the parameters, it will return with the appropriate fields populated.
+If you add withSectionsEvent, withSectionsCourse, withSectionsInstructors, withSectionsStudents, or withSectionsPending to the parameters, it will return with the appropriate fields populated.

 `POST /api/sections` **Authenticated** - Creates a section within a course if user is an instructor.
 Request returns the section object.